Royal College of Surgeons in Ireland: 21st century

 During the period 2014 – 2018, RCSI-affiliated researchers collaborated with over 2,100 international academic and industry institutions producing over 2,900 co-authored publications.
 The university's field-weighted citation impact is twice the world average and scores in the top decile internationally in the Times Higher Education World University Ranking (2020).

 In December 2019, the RCSI was authorised as a university, becoming the ninth in Ireland, following a change in legislation, and an application by the college.
 The long-sought change in status was complicated by the RCSI's status as a private body but eventually a standard process was created and the college met the conditions set out in it, and following ministerial approval, the change was endorsed by votes in both houses of the Oireachtas.
 This also made it the eleventh university on the island of Ireland, including The Queen's University of Belfast and Ulster University.

 Associated hospitals

 Since the 1980s Beaumont Hospital, Dublin has been the principal centre for medical training.
 Other affiliated hospitals include teaching hospitals such as Connolly Hospital, Royal Victoria Eye and Ear Hospital, St. Joseph's Hospital, Dublin and University Hospital Waterford.

-Academic structure
+Academics

 The institution has a structure of Faculties and Schools, some parts of which focus more on undergraduate studies, some more on post-graduate and continuing professional education.

+Medical graduates typically receive MB BCh BAO (Bachelor of Medicine, Bachelor of Surgery, and Bachelor of the Art of Obstetrics) degree from the National University of Ireland (NUI), alongside professional licentiate diplomas.